 Many companies assume that the ERP vendor or systems integrator will handle this, but many don’t.
 Those that do, still require involvement from your internal employees.

 Training, for example, is one component of organization change management that requires internal resources.
 Vendors and systems integrators will typically train the internal core team on how to use the “vanilla” software, but rarely customize the training to reflect the company’s unique software configurations and customizations.

 As a result, your internal ERP project team must take charge of training activities.
 Not only should they customize training materials for software configurations, but they also should customize them for employees’ unique business processes.

 In addition, there are a host of other change management activities that the internal ERP project team should be responsible for, including communication planning, business readiness assessments and focus groups, to name a few.

 2. Business Process Management

-Enterprise resource planning software presents an opportunity to standardize your operations across multiple locations and redesign processes that need improvement.
+Enterprise resource planning software presents an opportunity to standardize your operations across multiple locations, redesign processes that need improvement and enable digital operations.
 This requires internal time and resources.

 Don’t assume that the software will provide all the answers on how to run your business.
 Instead, recruit an internal team to help design your future state.

 This might include contract or other employees you hire to manage the day-to-day activities of project team members who are no longer able to commit to their usual jobs.